 Foods That Do Not Freeze Well

-While many foods can be frozen, there are some that don't handle the freezing process well.
+While many foods can be frozen, some don't handle the freezing process well.
 These include:

 - Dairy products: While you can freeze milk and cheese, they can become grainy and separate when thawed.
 Cream-based products and sauces may curdle or separate.